DiSSCo/dissco.github.io/DigitisationPlanning/DigPlanning.md

 ## IT Infrastructure
 See the relevant section in our [Data Management](/DataManagement/InfrastructureRecs.html) pages.

+## Software & Licences
+See the relevant section in our [Data Management](/DataManagement/InfrastructureRecs.html) pages.

 ## Digitisation Monitoring
 See the [Digitisation Monitoring](https://dissco.github.io/DigitisationPlanning/DigitisationMonitoring/DigitisationMonitoring.html) page.